linexjlin/inputGPT/README.md

 ## What the app can do?
 * Call LLM without disconnecting from the workspace.
-* Call LLM in the fastest way possible.
+* The fastest way to get answer from GPT.

 ## Features
 *  Cross-platform [win,mac]